Chad-Ballay/chloropleth/googlesheet/README.md

 ## Conclusion
 You now have a rough idea of which states have the most Walmart stores per capita.
 Not suprising is that Walmart's home state of Arkansas has the densest ratio.
-New Hampshire vs Vermont is another one that suprised me.
+New Hampshire vs Vermont was one that suprised me.

 You should be able to recreate this type of work for any other set of similarly formatted data.